GFHeader

 Gloria Lazar tells the story of her father, Arthur, whose courage, determination and cunning were key to his survival after the Nazis invaded his town in southern Poland in September 1939.
 Gloria’s story traces his escape from the Nazis, imprisonment in a Soviet concentration camp, daring leap from a Polish troop train and the remaining years of the war working on a Soviet commune.
 Arthur broke his silence 35 years after the end of the war and recorded his story as an oral memoir so that his only child would write about his survival and the endurance of the human spirit.

 Gloria is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.
+She has presented her father's story in schools and online.
+She believes the personal story is a powerful tool to educate students and adults about the effects of the Holocaust, as well as fighting prejudice and intolerance.

 To download an editable flyer, CLICK HERE.